 A perfect example of false DMCA consequences is the case of Online Policy Group v.
 Diebold Incorporated.

 Diebold makes voting machines used in US elections.
 Critical of Diebold’s product, Online Policy Group released a leaked Diebold e-mail correspondence that made the company look terrible.
 In response, Diebold sent DMCA takedown requests.

-Online Policy Group sued Diebold over the takedown requests, arguing that the Group had the legal right to publish the e-mails.
+Online Policy Group sued Diebold over the takedown requests, arguing a First Amendment right to publish the e-mails.
 A California court agreed with the Group and granted a request for summary judgment, after which Diebold settled with the Group to pay $125,000 for their monetary losses and legal fees.